-Russia’s Navalny in coma in ICU after alleged poisoning
+Russia’s Navalny in coma, allegedly poisoned by toxic tea

-MOSCOW (AP) — Russian opposition politician Alexei Navalny is in a coma and on a ventilator in a hospital intensive care unit after falling ill from suspected poisoning that his allies believe is linked to his political activity.
+MOSCOW (AP) — Russian opposition politician Alexei Navalny is in a coma and on a ventilator in an intensive care unit in Siberia after falling ill from suspected poisoning that his allies believe is linked to his political activity.

-The 44-year-old foe of Russia’s President Vladimir Putin felt unwell on a flight back to Moscow from Tomsk, a city in Siberia, and was taken to a hospital after the plane made an emergency landing in Omsk, Navalny’s spokeswoman, Kira Yarmysh, said on Twitter.
+The 44-year-old critic of Russia’s President Vladimir Putin felt unwell on a flight back to Moscow from Tomsk, a city in Siberia, and was taken to a hospital after the plane made an emergency landing in Omsk, Navalny’s spokeswoman, Kira Yarmysh, said on Twitter.

-She told the Echo Moskvy radio station he must have consumed something from tea he drank at an airport cafe before boarding the plane early Thursday.
-During the flight, Navalny started sweating and asked her to talk to him so that he could “focus on a sound of a voice.”
+She told the Echo Moskvy radio station that he must have consumed something from tea he drank at an airport cafe before boarding the plane early Thursday.
+During the flight, Navalny started sweating and asked her to talk to him so that he could “focus on the sound of a voice.”
 He then went to the bathroom and lost consciousness, and has been in a coma in grave condition ever since.

 Other opposition figures were quick to suggest Kremlin involvement.